Facebook Trump ruling is step towards consistency

-Facebook’s (FB.O) oversight board has given the $900 billion social network a mix of support and criticism over its indefinite suspension of Donald Trump.
+WASHINGTON (Reuters Breakingviews) - Facebook’s oversight board has given the $900 billion social network a mix of support and criticism over its indefinite suspension of Donald Trump.
 The board on Wednesday upheld Facebook’s January decision to ban the former U.S. president, its biggest call to date.
 It also said the company needed to apply a specific penalty, not just an open-ended suspension.
 It’s a usefully transparent decision.
 But it’s a reminder that Washington has not yet grappled with content limits for Big Tech.

 The panel, which started issuing rulings this year, is a respectable attempt at self-regulation.
 Facebook plowed $130 million into a trust, overseen by people independent of the social network, to fund it.
 The 20 global panel members, a group that will grow to 40, have backgrounds in free speech, human rights and constitutional law.
 Users can appeal the company’s decisions, or as in this instance, Facebook can refer cases.
 The board’s decisions are binding on the company.